BND Hamburger Icon

 Open row

-Idling commercial vehicles drain a company’s financial resources, particularly since fuel costs make up 60% of most fleet budgets.
-This will continue to be an issue as fuel costs rise and environmental concerns about air pollution and global warming become more prevalent.
-To address these issues, fleet managers must find ways to reduce their company vehicles’ idle time.
-One solution is to use telematics and fleet management software.
-Before you can determine how to cut down on idling, you should understand exactly what idle time is and its downsides.
+To address these issues, fleet managers must find ways to reduce their vehicles’ idle time, including using telematics solutions and fleet management software.
+However, before you can determine how to cut down on idling, it’s crucial to understand idle time and its downsides.

 What is idle time?

-Idling is when a vehicle is on but not moving.
-All drivers have some have idle time, such as when they reach stop signs or stoplights.
+Idle time is the time that elapses when a vehicle is on but not moving.
+All drivers have some idle time, such as when they reach stop signs or stoplights.
 However, different types of fleets face many other instances of idling.
 For example, long-haul fleet drivers will have higher idle times than truck and delivery drivers who work local routes.

 • At toll booths